 Nowadays, I see children spending so much of their time on computers and video games.

 Movies nowadays are mostly violent, as are videos.
-Kids play games which encourage to see how many people they can kill etc.
+Kids play games that encourage them to see how many people they can kill etc.

 So inevitably, children think that violence is the normal way.
 What’s happened to the censorship of movies and news?

 Also, there are very few role models for children.
 Footballers shouldn’t be so aggressive – we need stronger referees!

 In my own family, my grandchildren are interested in the holocaust and in my past.
 A couple of them are following careers that will allow them to make a difference in the world.

 So it’s not all doom and gloom where the young people today are concerned.
 With a bit of guidance and mentoring, we can create model citizens for tomorrow.

 I myself have never watched movies like Schindler’s List as it would be too harrowing for me.